 Fran Vielma, born in Venezuela, is an in demand multipercussionist, composer, and educator with an extensive knowledge of Caribbean, Venezuelan, and Southamerican rhythms and beyond.
 Vielma's performance and compositional esthetic integrates rhythmic elements of his native Venezuela, the nuance and variety of classical and world music styles, as well as the freedom of jazz.

-He has received multiple awards and honors, and his first album “Inesperado” was part of a catalog for the record label Cacao Music along with productions of international artists such as Horacio “El Negro” Hernandez, Jose Luis Quintana “Changuito,” Bolivar Soloist, Orlando Poleo, and Negroni’s trio among others.
+He has received multiple awards and honors, and his first album “Inesperado,” was part of a catalog for the label Cacao Music along with productions of international artists such as Horacio “El Negro” Hernandez, Jose Luis Quintana “Changuito,” Bolivar Soloists, and Negroni’s trio among others.

 As a percussionist, I am drawn to the rhythmic elements of Venezuelan and Caribbean music that are full of African heritage.
 The nuance and variety of classical and world music styles, as well as the freedom of jazz, have constantly nurtured my performance, making me think as a real-time orchestrator, improviser, and an active seeker of sonic textures.
 These elements allow me to accompany and interact with other players, and to highlight passages or sections that a piece of music entails.

 Composition has also been an important element of my artistry and I have developed it in parallel with performance.
 When composing, I usually start singing melodies while finding harmonic accompaniment on the piano, always thinking in a drum pattern or a bass line that can fit the accents suggested by the melody; thereafter, I transcribe these ideas on music software.